anniej912/LaunchMod1Week5Assessment/README.md

 ## Questions (10 Points Possible)
 1. What would happen if you try to use a variable that is not in scope?
+That variable wouldn't work because in the program, it does not exist outside of the scope.
 2. Describe the three As of a test:
-A -
-A -
-A -
+A -  Arrange- this is the part of your code that you need to set it up the test A -  Act- this is the method we are executing to test(can be located in the Assert) A -  Assert- this is where we test to the method

 3. What is the difference between `public` and `private` access modifiers?
+Public access modifiers allow methods and classes to be used outside of their own class while private access modifiers can only be used within the class they were built.
 4. A method should:  (**Select all that apply**) <br/>
-(A) Make changes to an object
+(A) Make changes to an object  <<<<<<<
-(B) Return some information about an object
-(C) Make changes to an object and return information about the object.
-(D) None of the Above.
+(B) Return some information about an object  <<<<<<< (C) Make changes to an object and return information about the object. <<<<<<< (D) None of the Above.

 5. How did you determine what to answer for the question above?
+A method can be either be a query(give information) or commmand(change information) method.
+It can be both but refactoring of that method would be recommended :)
 ## Exercise (10 Points Possible)

 Clone your forked copy of this repository into Visual Studio.